epfl-lasa/SAHR_database/README.md

 6. Click `Corrcoef` button to visualize the correlation coefficient matrix on the right panel.

-7. Click `Export` button to export the above-selected data segment into an independent `.mat` file.
+7. Click `Export` button to export the above-selected data segment into an independent `mat` file.

 ### _ATI Force/Torque_
 4. Cross desired signal channels to visualize.
 The mean value and standard deviation of the selected signal channel should be calculated automatically.